Jonathan D. “Dewey” Ganzy, Sr., Sharon, PA

-Mr. Ganzy was born January 21, 1948, in Sharon, a son to Warren Gillespie and Minnie L. (Ganzy) Robinson.
+Mr. Ganzy was born January 21, 1948, in Sharon, a son to Warren Gillespie & Minnie L. (Ganzy) Robinson.

 He was a 1966 graduate from Farrell High School, where he excelled in athletics.